mericsson/arkiv/README.md

 1. Update "Select type of time based trigger" to Minutes timer
 1. Every 5 minutes

+arkiv is designed to only run every five minutes.
+For this reason it may take some time to do initial clean up of an inbox.
+Recommend declaring Inbox Bankruptcy and moving everything out of the inbox for faster results. :)

 ### From Source

 arkiv can be pushed directly from the typescript source using [clasp](https://developers.google.com/apps-script/guides/clasp) tool.